wannier-berri/wannier-berri/README.rst

 ----------------
 The code was inspired by the Wannier90 Fortran code: http://www.wannier.org/ , https://github.com/wannier-developers/wannier90 .
-Some parts of the code are an adapted translation of postw90 code.
+Some parts of the code initially were an adapted translation of postw90 code.

 I acknowledge Ivo Souza for a useful discussion.